Northeastern United States blizzard of 1978: Preparations and impact

+Massachusetts

 The government of Massachusetts had a system for notifying major employers to send employees home early in the event of heavy storms.
 Thousands of employees were sent home starting in the early afternoon of February 6, but thousands more were still caught by the storm.
 Some did not make it home for several days.
 Many people were stranded in their cars along roads throughout New England.
 Fourteen people died on I-95 near Boston because snow piled high enough to prevent poisonous exhaust fumes from escaping from their idling vehicles.
 I-95 eventually had to be evacuated by cross-country skiers and snowmobilers.
 More than 3,500 cars were found abandoned and buried on roads during the cleanup.
 This number excludes the countless other vehicles buried in driveways, on the sides of streets, and in parking lots.
 Other transportation links were disrupted and shut down throughout the region, stranding public-transit commuters in city centers.

 Snowplows were also stranded in traffic as the snow continued to fall.
 At one point on I-93 north of Boston, a jackknifed tractor trailer blocked traffic in both directions, with a similar event occurring on Route 128 near Route 138 in Canton.
 The Neponset River also flooded I-93 in Milton, causing the highway's complete closure.

 A massive effort was made to clear Logan Airport runways for 200 National Guard troops' arrival on 27 C-130 and C-141 military flights from Fort Bragg and Fort Devens, who were called out by the governor.

 Some 11,666 college-hockey fans in Boston Garden, then the site of the 26th edition of the annual "Beanpot" college ice hockey tournament, held at the time of the blizzard's outbreak, found weather much different from what they had expected.
 Some spectators spent the next few days living at the arena, eating hot dogs, and sleeping in the bleachers and locker rooms.
-Because of the Blizzard, the second round of the Beanpot that year was not held until March 1, 1978, the latest date ever for the tournament's concluding games.
+Because of the blizzard, the second round of the Beanpot that year was not held until March 1, 1978, the latest date ever for the tournament's concluding games.

 Throughout eastern Massachusetts, automobile traffic was banned for the remainder of the week.
 Thousands of people walked and skied on the quiet city streets and over the frozen Charles River.